bigcommerce/dev-docs/docs/api-docs/tax/tax-properties.md

 ### Get product tax properties

-To get the tax properties attached to a product, use the `product_id:in` query parameter.
+To get the tax properties attached to a product, send a request to the [Get product tax properties](/api-reference/store-management/tax-properties/product-tax-properties/get-product-tax-properties) endpoint and use the `product_id:in` query parameter.

 <!--
 type: tab